Should you brush your dog’s teeth – probably not something you necessarily thought of when you got a dog.

-Dogs have many of the same needs as kids.
-They require socialization, regular baths, and regular grooming that includes having their teeth brushed.
+But dogs have many of the same needs as kids.
+They require socialisation, regular baths, and regular grooming that includes having their teeth brushed.
 Although vet experts disagree on how frequently you should brush your dog’s teeth – some say every day while others assert twice a week – one thing most agree on is you should brush your dog’s teeth regularly for numerous reasons.

 Bad breath isn’t just a nuisance.
 It is also the sign of a problem.
 Failure to regularly brush your dog’s teeth can result in bad breath which, in turn, can signal periodontal disease or gum disease.
 If you notice your dog’s breath has a foul smell, schedule an appointment with your vet immediately.